slugger9066/HOAParking/README.md

    npm test
    ```

 The tests are located in the `__tests__` directory and cover parking record logic such as adding records and counting remaining spaces.
+A basic Jest configuration is provided via `jest.config.js`.